MillionConcepts/pdr/docs/supported_datasets.md

 #### Juno
   - FGM tables
   - Gravity Science tables (EDR, RSR, and TNF)
-  - JADE EDRs and RDRs
+  - JADE EDRs, RDRs, and derived moments
   - JEDI EDRs and RDRs
   - JIRAM EDRs and RDRs *note: RDRs may not read correctly from their PDS4 labels.
 We recommend opening them from their PDS3 labels.*